 - Friday a week before the scheduled presentation during 1:00PM office hours

 For Wednesday presentation

-- Rehearsal: Monday the week of presentation at 2:00PM
+- Monday the week of the scheduled presentation during 2:00PM office hours

 Statement on Academic Integrity: